AssemblyAI/realtime-transcription-browser-js-example/README.md

 1. Clone the repo to your local machine.
 2. Open a terminal in the main directory housing the project.
 In this case `realtime-transcription-browser-js-example`.
-3. Run `npm install` to ensure all dependencies are installed.
+3. Run `yarn install` to ensure all dependencies are installed.
-4. Add your AssemblyAI key to line 13 of [`server.js`](https://github.com/AssemblyAI/realtime-transcription-browser-js-example/blob/62e07e1d2a7ee2e13349c4e817b048e41334c4ec/js/server.js#L13)
+4. Add your AssemblyAI key to line 14 of [`server.js`](https://github.com/AssemblyAI/realtime-transcription-browser-js-example/blob/62e07e1d2a7ee2e13349c4e817b048e41334c4ec/js/server.js#L13)
-5. Start the server with the command `npm run server` (will run on port 8000).
+5. Start the server with the command `yarn server` (will run on port 8000).
-6. Open a second terminal in the main directory of the project and start the client side with `npm run client` (will run on port 3000).
+6. Open a second terminal in the main directory of the project and start the client side with `yarn client` (will run on port 3000).

 ## Further Documentation